kwende/cpython-profiled/README.rst

 Notes
 =====
 This fork introduces some basic tracing on Windows using the OutputDebugStringX API.
 It's used to create logs for further analysis regarding when and why the GIL is released for real world program profiling.
+Modifications are made to the "v3.8.0-mod" branch.

 To build on Windows